-Identify problem areas where breakdowns occur and be prepared to discuss them for Session 3.
-Identify possible solutions to improve performance and prepare to discuss them for Session 5
+Identify problem areas where breakdowns occur and possible solutions to improve performance.
+Be prepared to discuss them for Session 3.

-Tasks Current Challenges Possible Modifications Home Cooking dinner g helping child with homework Forgetting items on stove Ask child to try homework and then help when you are at a better point to pause cooking Work Answering phone, email, § completing work orders Forgetting messages Write down message during call, not answer phone, turn off email Household Laundry & cleaning floors Forgetting sometimes to move clothes to dryer use kítchen tímer as a remínder to swítch clothes to dryer
+Tasks Current Challenges Possible Modifications Home Cooking dinner § helping child with homework Forgetting items on stove Ask child to try homework and then help when you are at a better point to pause cooking Work Answering phone, email, ξ completing work orders Forgetting messages Wríte down message during call, not answer phone, turn off email Household Laundry ਨੂ cleaning floors Forgetting sometimes to move clothes to dryer Use kitchen timer as a reminder to switch clothes to dryer